phan/phan/internal/Issue-Types-Caught-by-Phan.md

 ## PhanSideEffectFreeDoWhileBody

 **Note that `PhanSideEffectFree...` issue types rely on `--unused-variable-detection`, and will not run in the global scope as a result.**
+Also note that the `plugin_config` setting `infer_pure_methods` of the plugin `UseReturnValuePlugin` should be enabled, for this to warn about loops containing function and method calls.

 ```
 Saw a do-while loop which probably has no side effects